amoiiir/Group-4---IIUM-Transporter/README.md

 ## 4.0 Contents

-### 4.1 Student & Runner
+### 4.1 Users
 1) Features and functionality:
-      1. Choose user type - User choose between Student or Runner.
-      2. Register (Student) - Students enter their personal details into the registration form.
-      3. Register (Runner) - Runners enter their personal details into the registration form.
+      1. Register - Users enter their personal details into the registration form.
-      4. Login - Users login with their matric number and password.
+      2. Login - Users login with their email and password.

 2) Views:
-      1. registerStudent.blade.php
+      1. welcome.blade.php
-      2. registerRunner.blade.php
+      2. register.blade.php
       3. login.blade.php
-      4. verify.blade.php
+      4. dashboard.blade.php
-      5. layouts
-            - master.blade.php

-3) Controller:
-      * registrationController - create and update users' personal details

-4) Routing:
-      * /registerStudent - directs the user to registerStudent.blade.php (Student)
-      * /registerRunner  - directs the user to registerRunner.blade.php (Runner)
-      * /login           - directs the user to login.blade.php (Student and Runner)

 5) Model definition:
-      * This model shows that the users need to choose between Student or Runner to use this web application.
-Then, users need to fill in their personal details in registration forms that has been devided by the chosen user type by entering Name, Matric Number, IC Number, Age, Email, Kulliyyah and Password.
+      * This model shows that the users need to fill in their personal details in registration forms that has been devided by the chosen user type by entering Name, Email, and Password.
 These details are needed so that the users can login only with Matric Number and Password.

 ### 4.2 Car Rental
 1) Features and functionality: